nmshd/documentation/_docs_integrate/10-connector-installation.md

 As the connector acts as trusted communication instance for an organization, a signature keypair for the organization is mandatory and needs to be generated and verified upfront.
 Please refer to the Identity Guide for creating such an identity.

-## Lookup docker image versions
+## List docker image tags

-You can find an overview of the available images in [our container registry](https://github.com/nmshd/cns-connector/pkgs/container/connector) hosted on GitHub.
+Read more about listing available docker image tags [here](/explore/connector#connector-docker-image).

 # Installation